monicargomes/marvel-characters/README.md

 <a name="architecture-overview" />

 ### Overview
 This project was built with HTML, CSS and JavaScript.
-A single page framework such as [Create React App](https://github.com/facebook/create-react-app) was not used for this project because of the extra complexity added by it, considering that the main purpose of this work is to lay down the foundation of frontend development.
+A single page framework was not used for this project because of the extra complexity added by it, considering that the main purpose of this work is to lay down the foundation of frontend development (a refactored version using React.js can be found [here](https://github.com/monicargomes/marvel-characters-react)).
 The backend is provided by Marvel through [Marvel Comics API](https://developer.marvel.com/), there is no need to implement anything other than that to fulfill the requirements for this project.
 JQuery was also used in order to reduce the amount of code written, such as for Ajax requests.

 <a name="characters-carousel" />